pwmt/zathura/doc/man/zathurarc.5.rst

 * C - Control
 * S - Shift

-Now it is required to define the ``binding`` with the following structure:
+If any of the modifiers should be used for a binding, it is required to define the ``binding`` with the following structure:

 ::